2025 Vol. 37, No. 11

 Methods

 The proposed algorithm integrates a dual-modality feature fusion framework.
-Rotation Invariant Uniform Local Binary Pattern (RIULBP) features are extracted from Synthetic Aperture Radar (SAR) imagery to capture noise-resistant spatial textures, while Frequency Energy Distribution (FED) features are derived from Digital Elevation Models (DEM) to represent global terrain structure.
+Rotation Invariant Uniform Local Binary Pattern (RIULBP) features are extracted from synthetic aperture radar (SAR) imagery to capture noise-resistant spatial textures, while Frequency Energy Distribution (FED) features are derived from digital elevation models (DEM) to represent global terrain structure.
 A dynamic weighting method based on feature sensitivity is employed to fuse these heterogeneous features, with Z-score normalization used to standardize their scales.
 The fused Canberra distance serves as the similarity metric for terrain matching.
-Particle Swarm Optimization (PSO) replaces the conventional sliding-window search, enabling efficient identification of the optimal match within the search area.
+Particle swarm optimization (PSO) replaces the conventional sliding-window search, enabling efficient identification of the optimal match within the search area.

 Results

-Experimental evaluations on a diverse dataset, including mountains, plains, and deserts, demonstrated that the proposed algorithm achieved a matching success rate consistently above 90%, outperforming single-modality and fixed-weight fusion methods.
+Experimental evaluations on a diverse dataset, including mountains, plains, and feature-sparse deserts, demonstrated that the proposed algorithm achieved a matching success rate consistently above 90%, outperforming single-modality and fixed-weight fusion methods.
 The algorithm also exhibited strong robustness in anti-interference tests, where Gaussian, speckle, and impulse noise were injected into SAR images, achieving up to a 30% improvement in matching success rate compared to single-modality approaches.
 Additionally, the PSO-based search significantly reduced computational time compared to exhaustive search methods.

 Conclusions